 - If the spouse of a qualifying widow(er) with a dependent child died in 2009, 2010, or 2011, and the surviving spouse did not remarry before 2012, then a joint return can be filed instead of an individual return, if the spouse is otherwise entitled to file jointly, even if she did not do so.
 A child, stepchild, or adopted child, but not a foster child who lived with the spouse during 2011 can be claimed, if the taxpayer paid over ½ the cost of maintaining household expenses.
 The child must have lived with the spouse for the entire year, not counting temporary absences.
 Note that this differs from head of household status in that a foster child is a qualifying dependent and that the residency requirement is only ½ year rather than a full year.

-- In California, Nevada, and Washington, registered domestic partners were subject to federal income tax community property rules, but were not considered to be married under federal law, so they could not file a joint return.
+- In California, Nevada, and Washington, registered domestic partners were subject to federal income tax community property rules, but were not deemed married under federal law, so they could not file a joint return.
 Only legally married same-sex couples could file a joint return.